 - Eggbeater is a form of treading water that allows you to remain stable above the water while leaving the hands free to perform strokes.
 Swimmers can also perform ‘boosts’, where they use their legs to propel themselves out of the water.

-Once a swimmer has mastered the basics of the Aquatics Skills Framework, they can start working towards the achieving synchro grades for figures, routines and landwork.
+Once a swimmer has mastered the basics of the Aquatics Skills Framework, they can start working towards the achieving synchro grades for figures and routines.

 How do adults get involved?

 There are an increasing number of opportunities for adults to get involved with synchronised swimming in England.